desjarlais/ScintillaDiff/README.md

 * [Some of my own](https://github.com/VPKSoft)

 ## The .NET package
-The package ending with .NET is depended upon the new Scintilla 5 series [Scintilla.NET](https://www.nuget.org/packages/Scintilla.NET/).
-The other packages Scintilla dependency is no longer being maintained even though the codebase of the dependent software may be maintained.
+The package ending with .NET is depended upon the new Scintilla 5 series [Scintilla.NET](https://www.nuget.org/packages/Scintilla.NET/) and is in active development.
+The other package's Scintilla dependency is no longer being maintained even though the codebase of the dependent software may be maintained.

 ## Thanks to
 * [bobhodge](https://github.com/bobhodge) For implementing horizontal scrolling sync; plus mousewheel scrolling.